-Competing demands are those alternative behaviors over which individuals have low control because there are environmental contingencies such as work or family care responsibilities.
-Competing preferences are alternative behaviors over which individuals exert relatively high control, such as choice of ice cream or apple for a snack
+Competing demands are those alternative behaviors over which individuals have low control because of environmental contingencies such as work or family care responsibilities.
+Competing preferences are alternative behaviors over which individuals exert relatively high control, such as choice of ice cream or apple for a snack.

-A health-promoting behavior is an endpoint or action outcome that is directed toward attaining positive health outcomes such as optimal wellbeing, personal fulfillment, and productive living.
+A health-promoting behavior is an endpoint or action-outcome directed toward attaining positive health outcomes such as optimal wellbeing, personal fulfillment, and productive living.

 Major Assumptions in Health Promotion Model

-- Individuals seek to actively regulate their own behavior.
+- Individuals seek to regulate their own behavior actively.

 - Individuals in all their biopsychosocial complexity interact with the environment, progressively transforming the environment and being transformed over time.

-- Health professionals constitute a part of the interpersonal environment, which exerts influence on persons throughout their life span.
+- Health professionals constitute a part of the interpersonal environment, which influences persons throughout their life span.

 - Self-initiated reconfiguration of person-environment interactive patterns is essential to behavior change.